eehsiao/go-models/README.md

 # go-models
 `go-models` its lite and easy model.

     That is querybuilder with data object models for SQLs.
     And easy way to build your data logical layer for access redis.
     This is a easy way to access data from database.
 That you focus on data processing logical.
     Now support MySQL, MariaDB, Redis

-TODO support: PostgreSQL, MSSQL, Mongodb, ...
+    TODO support: PostgreSQL, MSSQL, SQLite Mongodb, ...

-TODO feature: sqlbuilder

 ---------------------------------------
   * [Features](#features)